vineet574/snake-game/README.md

 Obstacles: Introduce barriers on the screen that grow as the player progresses, making the game more challenging.

 Custom Skins: Allow players to choose snake colors or textures.
+New Features Added
+Game Timer – Displays how long the player has been playing.

+Live News Headline Cycling – Changes headline every time the snake eats food.

+Game Over Screen with Final Time & Score – Shows how long the player lasted.